Senegal charges 4 over doctored WhatsApp photo of president - Nigeria Today

 Senegal charges 4 over doctored WhatsApp photo of president

-The three women and one man, all in their twenties, where imprisoned Friday in Dakar after a judge charged them with sharing an offensive image and criminal conspiracy, Bassirou Sakho, the lawyer of one of the women told AFP.
+The three women and one man, all in their twenties, where imprisoned Friday in Dakar after a judge charged them with sharing an offensive image and criminal conspiracy, Bassirou Sakho, the lawyer of one of the women said.

 According to local media, police are searching for a fifth person who is currently in The Gambia for allegedly sending the image via the messaging application.